March 29, 2018

 Ryan Gove, director of the KU Medical Center Office of Student Life, received the award as the Outstanding Student Organization Advisor for his role working with the annual KUMC Dance Marathon, which benefits the Children's Miracle Network hospitals.
 The award recognizes the person's involvement in their organization, the amount of guidance and support provided, and the ability to motivate the group's leaders.

-Vusala Snyder garnered the KUMC Community Leader Award for her work as a leader of the Raindrop Women's Association - Kansas branch.
+Vusala Snyder garnered the KUMC Community Leader Award for her work as a leader of a community-based service organization.
 She has assisted immigrant women and children in meeting their health care needs, and provided translation and transportation services as well as lending general patient education resources.
 A third-year medical student, Snyder has served in several executive positions during her time at KU Medical Center.